sanketdave88/chat_with_pdf/README.md

-Based on the contents of your Jupyter notebook, here is a draft for your README file tailored for a GitHub repository.

----

 # **Custom Knowledge ChatGPT with LangChain - Chat with PDFs**

 This project demonstrates how to create a custom chatbot using ChatGPT with the LangChain library, specifically designed to interact with PDF documents.
 The notebook covers the installation of necessary libraries, loading and processing PDF files, embedding text, creating a retrieval function, and optionally, setting up a chatbot with memory.